missionpinball/mpf-docs/tech_notes/flipper_theory.rst

-Having said this, there's still a reason you might want to use the EOS switches today—the EOS switch can be used to detect if a fast-moving ball has hit the flipper so hard that it broke through the hold power and caused the flipper bat to fall down.
-The idea in that cause is you'd use the EOS switch to reactivate the power winding (or to reapply full power if you're using the pulse method) until the EOS switch is activated again, and then you'd go back to holding the coil.
+Having said this, there's still a reason you might want to use the EOS switches today—-the EOS switch can be used to detect if a fast-moving ball has hit the flipper so hard that it broke through the hold power and caused the flipper bat to fall down.
+The idea is you'd use the EOS switch to reactivate the power winding (or to reapply full power if you're using the pulse method) until the EOS switch is activated again, and then you'd go back to holding the coil.

 Whether you actually want to do this is a matter of opinion.
-Finding the proper strength for your hold power—especially if you're using the pulse method—is a balance between applying enough power to keep the flipper bat up without using so much power that your coil overheats.
+Finding the proper strength for your hold power—-especially if you're using the pulse method—-is a balance between applying enough power to keep the flipper bat up without using so much power that your coil overheats.
 Some argue that if you get this balance right, your hold power should be enough to stand up to a fast ball hitting an upheld flipper.
 The